-The forthcoming Club of Ports’ meeting will be held in the
+The last Club of Ports’ meeting was held in the

-framework of the 20th Annual Session of the Homeland & Global Security Forum to take place in Geneva from October 24 to 27.
+framework of the 20th Annual Session of the Homeland & Global Security Forum which took place in Geneva from October 24 to 27.

-Key actors from Maritime Transport and Logistics will gather to address Port and Maritime Sector
+Key actors from Maritime Transport and Logistics gathered to address Port and Maritime Sector

 Development, Capacity Building and Infrastructure, with a focus on the economic, security and